y-muller/zmk-config/README.md

 - no Alt-Tab on Nav layer
 - the SELECT mode is not as polished as in QMK.
 Releasing the SELECT key returns to the base layer even if the EXTEND layer key is still pressed
 - the `tmux` mode (Ctrl-A prefix) is replaced by a layer and is not as flexible or complete
-- leader key is not implemented
+- leader key is in progress
 - layer locking is rather awkward (symbols, extend, media)
 - the keymap-drawer config is completely broken